velexi-research/VLXI-Cookiecutter-Research/README.markdown

 ### 2.2 Conventions

+#### `lab-notebook` directory

 * Jupyter notebooks in the `lab-notebook` directory should be named using the following convention: `YYYY-MM-DD-AUTHOR_INITIALS-BRIEF_DESCRIPTION.ipynb`.

     * Example: `2019-01-17-KTC-information_theory_analysis.ipynb`

+* Depending on the nature of the project, it may be useful to organize lab notebook entries into sub-directories (e.g., by team member, by sub-project).

 ### 2.3 Creating a New Jupyter Notebook